Einstein gravity as a gauge theory for the conformal group: Introduction

 Here, the soldering form $\et^i \in \Gamma(T^* \Mt \otimes \cE)$ is a bundle isomorphism from the tangent space $T\Mt$ to a so-called ``internal'' tangent bundle $\cE\to\Mt$, equipped with a canonical fiber metric $\eta_{ij}$ of signature $(p,q)$, while the spin-connection $\nabla^{\tilde\omega}$ is an independent metric-compatible connection on $\cE$.

-A pseudo-Riemannian metric $\gt := \et^i \et^i \eta_{ij}$ is then defined on the $n$-dimensional space-time $\Mt$ via pull-back of the fiber metric $\eta_{ij}$.
-And the field equation obtained by varying the connection --- $d^{\tilde\omega} \et^i=0$ --- requires the pull-back of $\nabla^{\tilde\omega}$ to coincide with the Levi-Civita connection $\nabla^{\gt}$.
+A pseudo-Riemannian metric $\gt := \et^i \et^i \eta_{ij}$ is then defined on the $n$-dimensional space-time $\Mt$ via pull-back of the fiber metric $\eta_{ij}$, and the field equation obtained by varying the connection --- $d^{\tilde\omega} \et^i=0$ --- requires the pull-back of $\nabla^{\tilde\omega}$ to coincide with the Levi-Civita connection $\nabla^{\gt}$.
 Evaluating \eqref{Introduction Cartan-Palatini} on the solution of this field equation, one immediately recovers the usual Einstein-Hilbert action for $\gt$.
 In particular, the field equation obtained by varying soldering form gives a condition on the curvature of $\nabla^{\tilde\omega}$, which is equivalent to the Einstein equations

-Although $\SO(p,q)$-gauge transformations of the internal tangent bundle act non-trivially on both the soldering form $\et^i$ and on the spin connection $\nabla^\omega$, the composite metric $\gt$ is kept invariant.
-In particular, on a closed manifold $\Mt$, the critical points of the Cartan-Palatini action, modulo gauge transformations, describes the moduli space of Einstein metrics on $\Mt$.

 The story is more subtle for manifolds with boundary.
 The variational principle must be complemented by appropriate boundary conditions and the functional \eqref{Introduction Cartan-Palatini} by additional boundary terms, ensuring well-definiteness of the functional or at least of its variations.
 An important example, particularly motivating for the present work, is that of \emph{conformally compact} boundary conditions \cite{penrose_conformal_2011,frauendiener_conformal_2004}.
 Starting with a compact manifold $M$ with boundary $\partial M$ and a ``physical'' soldering form $\et^i$ on its interior $\Mt$, one introduces a decomposition $\et^i=\sigma^{-1} e^i$ in terms of an auxiliary ``unphysical'' soldering $e^i$ and a scalar field $\sigma$ on $M$.
-This results in ``physical'' and ``unphysical'' metrics $\gt = \et^i \et^j \eta_{ij}$ and $g= e^i e^j \eta_{ij}$, which are related by conformal rescaling
+This results in two metrics $\gt = \et^i \et^j \eta_{ij}$ and $g= e^i e^j \eta_{ij}$, which are related by conformal rescaling

-The ``unphysical fields'' $\left(e^i, \sigma\right)$ are then subject to simple boundary conditions : $\sigma$ is required to identically vanish at $\partial M$, with nowhere vanishing derivative, while $e^i$ is required to extend the physical soldering $\et^i$ with a prescribed level of differentiability at $\partial M$, see \cite{friedrich_peeling_2018} for a discussion on the physical relevance of this last criteria.
+The fields $\left(e^i, \sigma\right)$ are then subject to simple boundary conditions : $\sigma$ is required to identically vanish at $\partial M$, with nowhere vanishing derivative, while $e^i$ is required to extend the soldering from $\sigma\et^i$ with a prescribed level of differentiability at $\partial M$, see \cite{friedrich_peeling_2018} for a discussion on the physical relevance of this last criteria.

 Since these important boundary conditions are imposed on the unphysical fields, one is lead to consider variational principles for Einstein metrics written explicitly in terms of $\left(\nabla^\omega , e^i , \sigma \right)$.
 In what follows, we consider the \emph{Cartan-Palatini-Weyl functional}